gstanden/orabuntu-lxc/README.md

 Orabuntu-lxc GNS inclusion means that DNS and DHCP are Oracle-ready for LXC Oracle 12c RAC ASM Flex Cluster deployments Orabuntu-lxc is a non-disruptive add-on to Ubuntu default dnsmasq-based networking.
 Orabuntu-lxc does not affect default NetworkManager operation.
 Orabuntu-lxc is an add-on not a replacement.
-Orabuntu-lxc used with SCST support 4K native LUNs for Oracle (useful for testing Oracle 4K native LUN support)
+Orabuntu-lxc used with SCST supports 4K native LUNs for Oracle (useful for testing Oracle 4K native LUN support)
 ```

 =============================